Whitestone REIT (WSR) to Issue Dividend of $0.04 on July 11th

-Whitestone REIT (NYSE:WSR – Free Report) declared a dividend on Sunday, July 2nd, investing.com reports.
-Investors of record on Tuesday, July 4th will be given a dividend of 0.04 per share by the real estate investment trust on Tuesday, July 11th.
+Whitestone REIT (NYSE:WSR – Free Report) declared a dividend on Monday, July 3rd, investing.com reports.
+Shareholders of record on Tuesday, July 4th will be paid a dividend of 0.04 per share by the real estate investment trust on Tuesday, July 11th.
 This represents a yield of 4.95%.
 The ex-dividend date is Monday, July 3rd.
-This is a boost from Whitestone REIT’s previous dividend of $0.04.
+This is an increase from Whitestone REIT’s previous dividend of $0.04.

-Whitestone REIT has decreased its dividend payment by an average of 25.1% annually over the last three years and has raised its dividend every year for the last 2 years.
-Whitestone REIT has a payout ratio of 88.9% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Analysts expect Whitestone REIT to earn $0.77 per share next year, which means the company should continue to be able to cover its $0.48 annual dividend with an expected future payout ratio of 62.3%.
+Whitestone REIT has decreased its dividend by an average of 25.1% per year over the last three years and has increased its dividend annually for the last 2 consecutive years.
+Whitestone REIT has a payout ratio of 88.9% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+Equities research analysts expect Whitestone REIT to earn $0.77 per share next year, which means the company should continue to be able to cover its $0.48 annual dividend with an expected future payout ratio of 62.3%.

-In related news, Director Amy Shih-Hua Feng acquired 3,900 shares of Whitestone REIT stock in a transaction that occurred on Friday, May 5th.
-The shares were purchased at an average cost of $8.47 per share, for a total transaction of $33,033.00.
-Following the acquisition, the director now owns 12,642 shares in the company, valued at $107,077.74.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In other news, Director Amy Shih-Hua Feng bought 3,900 shares of the firm’s stock in a transaction that occurred on Friday, May 5th.
+The shares were purchased at an average price of $8.47 per share, for a total transaction of $33,033.00.
+Following the completion of the transaction, the director now owns 12,642 shares in the company, valued at $107,077.74.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
 Corporate insiders own 5.50% of the company’s stock.

 Whitestone REIT Company Profile